Code-Institute-Submissions/HiddenGems/README.md

 - On the 'Movie Details' page, a 'go back' function was implemented so that the user does not get stuck in a dead end.
 If the user has navigated from one of the 'See More' dropdowns, then they return to it in the closed state rather than it's previous open state.

 - The amount of data that the site can display is quite limited at present.
 You have 10 movies per feature and only 10 movies allowed to be viewed on the 'Manage Movies' page also.
 If the site were to increase in scale, at present the data handling is not able to scale with it.
-This is mentioned in depth in the 'Future Improvements' section below however successful utilisation of the jinja templating would lead to an improvement here.
+This is mentioned in depth in the 'Future Improvements' section below however successful utilisation of the Jinja templating would lead to an improvement here.
 You would then be able to loop the data displays to match however much data the user required.
 This would be a much preferred way, however I was unable to get the templating to function as needed.

 - Pressing the browser 'back' button after logging out from my_movies page leads to a 'key_error' - where the site tries to get your movies but won't allow it due to not being logged in.
 Custom error pages would solve this.

 ## Future improvements
 - Improve the search function.
 Take it from it's basic movie name form now to including actors, year etc. This could be done through a more in-depth index on the database, however the page would need to be revamped to handle the results.
 The current format fulfils the basic user need.
 - The main movies page is quite repetitive code-wise.
 This could be cleaned up with storing the movie cards as a block variable, for example.
-Inital tests of this principle found getting the 'movie.*' notation difficult.
+Initial tests of this principle found getting the 'movie.*' notation difficult.
 Finding another method to clean this up would be an excellent improvement going forward.

 As an update to this point - a mentor note reinforced that one of the strengths of the Jinja notation is the use of templates, and a further effort should be made to implement this.
-Further testing was carried out using the 'Set Assignments' function of jinja, and the 'Macro' function of jinja to store the code for the cards and reuse it elsewhere - see https://jinja.palletsprojects.com/en/2.11.x/templates/#assignments.
+Further testing was carried out using the 'Set Assignments' function of jinja, and the 'Macro' function of Jinja to store the code for the cards and reuse it elsewhere - see https://jinja.palletsprojects.com/en/2.11.x/templates/#assignments.

 Once again, the card block could be captured, but on use the 'movie.*' variables were returning as 'undefined'.
-It very well could be an implementation issue that i'm coming across, but for now I'll keep this listed as a future improvement in the knowledge that the project would be much cleaner with the successful implementation of this templating.
+It very well could be an implementation issue that I'm coming across, but for now I'll keep this listed as a future improvement in the knowledge that the project would be much cleaner with the successful implementation of this templating.

 - Similar to the above point, how I have built the movie cards has progressed across the project.
-My early card creation uses Javascript when loading the information in from IMDB.
-I then moved onto using python/jinja loops and filters when displaying the data in card format from the database.
+My early card creation uses JavaScript when loading the information in from IMDB.
+I then moved onto using Python/Jinja loops and filters when displaying the data in card format from the database.
 A mentor note then pointed out that a much better way is to follow the MVC coding method, where the filtering is performed in the controller (in this case app.py) rather than in the view (movie.html).

 As such, one of the final things added to this project was the 'Random' category.
 I still loop through the information in the view however the filtering and capturing of the movies to present uses the 'sample' method of MongoDB - https://docs.mongodb.com/manual/reference/operator/aggregation/sample/

-On coming back to the project to implement improvements, rewriting the logic of the cards to reflect this across the board would be a worthwhile investment, giving a cleaner structure and better seperation of concerns.
+On coming back to the project to implement improvements, rewriting the logic of the cards to reflect this across the board would be a worthwhile investment, giving a cleaner structure and better separation of concerns.

 - One suggested by Can, my mentor also - the site would feel more social if the users were able to also leave reviews on the movies, instead of just being able to agree with upvotes.
 While the current format does fulfil the user stories in my opinion - I can see the value of having additional ways to interact with the site and leave your mark and opinion.
 I believe this would be a worthwhile future addition.

 ## Deployment Procedure

+### Local Deployment

+There are several vital steps needed for local deployment of this kind of project, they are as follows:
+- Create an account with MongoDB and create the database cluster.
+- Within this cluster, create the tables appropriate for your website, in this particular case - categories, movies and users.
+- Note down the access details for the database, they will be required in the application.
+- Create the app.py file for the application controls within the chosen IDE - in this case it is repl.it.
+- Create the env.py file to store sensitive information such as the aforementioned MongoDB login details, and your project environment details (Port, IP, Secret Key)
+- Create a .gitignore file so that the env.py information is not stored publically on git.
+- Link your app.py and env.py files by importing env.py and then utilising .get commands to retrieve held details there. - Add a route to your app.py file.
+- Create a requirements.txt file, which lists the dependencies of the project.
+- Create a Procfile, which sets where the application should commence.

+Once these are in place, you can import the tools that you will require (such as Flask and PyMongo) and then begin to add templates to the project.

+From here, running the app via your IDE will start up a version of the application that can be viewed, and built upon.

+### Deployment via Heroku

+Inital setup was the trickiest part of getting this project working, once set up locally then deployment via Heroku is incredibly simple.

+- Ensure that the project is linked to a GitHub repository.
+- Create a Heroku Login.
+- Create a Heroku application - it must have a unique name.
+- Under 'Deploy', click 'Connect to GitHub' and link it to the repository.
+- Under 'Settings', 'Reveal Config Vars' and add your IP, Port, Secret Key and Mongo details.
+-  Back under 'Deploy', 'Enable Automatic Deploys' can be now be selected so the project will deploy every time there is a new GitHub commit.

+From here it's as simple as clicking 'Open App' for a instance of the application to run.